Trump administration offers buyouts to federal workers

 The email was sent from hr1@opm.gov using the Trump administration’s new mass email system.

-It adds that if employees “choose to remain in your current position” they cannot be given “full assurance regarding the certainty of your position or agency but should your position be eliminated you will be treated with dignity and will be afforded the protections in place for such positions.”
+Employees who do not take a buyout cannot be given “full assurance regarding the certainty” of their position or agency, the email continued, but should their job be eliminated, they “will be treated with dignity and will be afforded the protections in place for such positions.”

-The program begins effective January 28 and is available until February 6.
+Employees have until February 6 to sign up for the buyout program.

 “If you resign under this program, you will retain all pay and benefits regardless of your daily workload and will be exempted from all applicable in-person work requirements until September 30, 2025 (or earlier if you choose to accelerate your resignation for any reason),” the email outlines.